metabrainz/picard-docs/config/options_os_x.rst

 macOS
 =====

-In macOS, this option is currently a text field.
+In macOS, the CD Lookup option is currently a text field.
 The device is usually ``/dev/rdisk1``.

 If that doesn't work, one way is to simply keep increasing the number (e.g. ``/dev/rdisk2``) until it does work.
 A less trial and error method is to open "Terminal" and type ``mount``.
 The output